shoedler/slang/README.md

 - [ ] String interpolation.
 C#-style `$"Hello {name}"` (**_See Challenge 16.1_**)
 - [ ] Add `const` (**_See Challenge 22.3_**)
-- [ ] Implement `static fn foo -> nil` syntax for static methods.
-They are just another hashtable on the class object.
-Only accessible trough dot notation.
 - [ ] Implement `in` operator.
 E.g. `item in Seq` (Check if item is in Seq), `item in Set` (Check if item is in Set), `key in Obj` (Check if key is in Obj), `string in Str` (Check if char / substr is in Str)
 - [ ] Remove `Seq.has()` in favor of the `in` operator.
 - [ ] Implement `Test` class / module with `Assert.that(expected, Is.equal_to(actual))`